-When Art of Estates, art and personal property appraisal firm appraises collections throughout the state of Indiana, we frequently come across works by notable and historical artists from the region.
+When Art of Estates, an art and personal property appraisal firm appraises collections throughout the state of Indiana, we frequently come across works by notable and historical artists from the region.
 Amongst these historically significant artists in Indiana is the Hoosier Group.
 The Hoosier Group was a group of artists dedicated to capturing the beauty of the Indiana landscape through the new aesthetics of the Impressionist movement.
-They came together in an important time in Indiana history and provided the state with a lively dosage of art culture and new ideas.
-The members of the group have given Indiana a treasured array of artworks which continue to inspire Indiana residents today.
+They came together at an important time in Indiana’s history and provided the state with a lively dosage of art culture and new ideas.
+The members of the group have given Indiana a treasured array of artworks that continue to inspire Indiana residents today.

 The Midwestern States Grow as Settlers Move from the East Coast

 The Midwestern United States was the site of tremendous growth in the early 1800s as settlers moved from the Eastern cities to the frontier in hopes of making it rich and getting out of the crowded, polluted cities on the Atlantic.
 Cincinnati was one of the first great cities to rise out of the province known as the Northwest Territory, a land that was owned first by the French and then the British before being ceded to the colonialists after the War of Independence.
 As settlers continued to move West towards the frontier new settlements were made in what was previously known as the Indiana Land Company.
 This area was eventually called Indiana or the “Land of the Indians.”
 In 1812 Jonathan Jennings, the territories representative to Congress proposed for the territory to be granted statehood.
 The territory was well below the population quota required by Congress to establish a state, but due to the outbreak of the War of 1812, no objections were raised to the proposal.
 Thus, the state of Indiana was born, and with it a long history of traditions, politicians, business leaders, teachers, lawyers, merchants, accountants, writers, musicians, and of course – artists.